undeconstructed/jsos/README.md

 A simulation of an imaginary OS, in a browser.
 For some reason.

-The plan is to have as few primitives as possible, and make sure that the OS is always funfamentally in control.
+The plan is to have as few primitives as possible, and make sure that the OS is always fundamentally in control.
 This means nothing blocks, ever.
 All code is run at a direct request of the OS.

 The thinking behind this is that so much programming is about trying to work